last update 11 July 2010

 l After the marriage they moved to Folkestone for the rest of their lives.

-d Near Folkestone in 1953 (88).
+d near Folkestone in 1953 (88).

-Barnard Castle - Tomb of Mary Procter (d1795) Adrian's g-g-g-g-grandmother
+Barnard Castle - Grave of Mary Procter (d1795)

 The Procters descended from a farmer in Staindrop near Barnard Castle (Robert - early 1700s) ...